SQL Server Consulting

 - We know SQL Server surrounding technologies well – such as SAN or SAN load testing, hardware, Active Directory, Windows OS (obviously), PowerShell and PowerShell Desired State Configuration (workflows, automation), performance monitoring, a bit of C#, and couple of others.
 But if SQL Server was discontinued tomorrow – we would have a BIG problem!
 Because this is all we know.

-- We have worked with many types of businesses – from popular websites with a couple of people behind the curtain up to major brands that have 50,000 employees and are on the Fortune 500 list.
+- We have worked with many types of businesses – from popular websites with a couple of people behind the curtain, up to major brands with 50,000 employees and are on the Fortune 500 list.

 - Look for trust items (such as testimonials).

 - Does the DBA (or firm) work on more than one platform like Oracle, MySQL, PostgreSQL?
-That’s a major negative – being an expert on one platform is already hard enough and working on many means you are just average on a bunch of them.
+That’s a major negative – being an expert on one platform is already hard enough; working on many means you are just average on a bunch of them.